loopstick/Mechatronics-CCA-Spring-2018/README.md

     think about whether the your project is doing something in a meaningful or unique way.
 Will someone want to play with your project for longer than 5 seconds?
 Why or why not?
-  - Minimal Viable Project is due April 20
+  - Minimal Viable Project is due next week!
     - Simplify your project if necessary
     - If it is too simple you will have one week to add complexity